Nathan-Birindwa/Nathan-Birindwa/README.md

-# Hi there, I'm Nathan 👋
+# Hi there, I'm Nathan Birindwa👋

 I'm a self-taught fullstack developer and student based in Uganda 🇺🇬.
 I love building practical, beautiful, and meaningful digital experiences.
 From web apps to mobile tools, I'm all about turning ideas into working products.